 We have put in place procedures to deal with any suspected data security breach and will notify you and any applicable regulator of a suspected breach where we are legally required to do so.

-Typically, Sportlabs will not transfer your personal data to countries outside the European Economic Area (EEA) with the exception of those clients based outside of the EEA where we will comply with local data protection laws.
-On the limited occasions when this does occur (for example, because your personal data is stored on an IT system hosted outside of the EEA), we ensure that any such transfer meets the requirements of GDPR, for example because it is necessary for the provision of our products or services to you or for the establishment, exercise or defence of legal claims; or is otherwise subject to prescribed safeguards such as 'model clauses' approved by the European Commission.
+Where we transfer your information outside of the EEA, normally because our clients are based outside of the EEA (for example, because your personal data is stored on an IT system hosted outside of the EEA), we ensure that any such transfer meets our legal requirements.
 You can obtain more details of the protection given to your personal data when it is transferred outside the EEA by contacting us using the details below

 We have appointed a Data Protection Officer to oversee compliance with this privacy notice.
-If you have any questions about this privacy notice or how we handle your personal information or would like to withdraw consent in line with section 13 (Right to withdraw consent) or would like to access, correct, erase, or restrict access to your personal information in line with section 10 please contact the Data Protection Officer
+If you have any questions about this privacy notice or how we handle your personal information, please contact the Data Protection Officer:

 We reserve the right to update this privacy notice at any time, and we will provide you with a new privacy notice when we make any substantial updates.
 We may also notify you in other ways from time to time about the processing of your personal information.